sandrasungura/sungura/content/post/Magazine.en.md

 showImage: false
 ---

 Editorial design and layout for a local food and ecological agriculture magazine.
-Programs used: Indesign and Photoshop.